jundalisay/sp/content/en/superphysics/principles/chapter-05e.md

 ---
 heading: "Chapter 5e"
-title: "The Law of Conservation of Idea and the Theory of Dynamism"
+title: "The Law of Conservation of Idea"
 date: 2020-12-29
 weight: 360
-image: "/photos/objects/apples.jpg"
+image: "/photos/objects/apples2.jpg"
 description: "Why you only have 1 idea at a time"
 icon: "Superphysics"
 writer: